holoviz/panel/examples/reference/custom_components/ReactComponent.md

 # `ReactComponent`

-`ReactComponent` simplifies the creation of custom Panel components using [React](https://react.dev/).
+`ReactComponent` simplifies the creation of custom Panel components by allowing you to write standard [React](https://react.dev/) code without the need to pre-compile or requiring a deep understanding of Javascript build tooling.

 ```pyodide
 import panel as pn